Skuld launches Members’ Performance Bonus

 Recognition of performance and implementation

-The Members' Performance Bonus programme represents a token of gratitude and appreciation to members who have contributed positively, as opposed to members who has received contributions in excess of premiums paid through the claims service and support from Skuld.
+The Members' Performance Bonus programme represents a token of gratitude and appreciation to members who have contributed positively, as opposed to members who have received contributions in excess of premiums paid through the claims service and support from Skuld.
 The Members' Performance Bonus programme will be implemented in 2018 and payment date for the bonus allocation for the 2017 result is set to 20 October 2018.

 Q&A – Skuld Members' Performance Bonus